neovim/neovim/docs/configuration.md

   `$HOME/.vim/pack/vimspector/start/vimspector`)
 * `<OS>` is either `macos` or `linux` depending on the host operating system.

-# Adapter configurations
+## Adapter configurations

 Vimspector reads a series of files to build the `adapters` object.
-The `adapters` objects are merged in such a way that a defintion for an adapter named `example-adapter` in a later file _completely replaces_ a previous definition.
+The `adapters` objects are merged in such a way that a definition for an adapter named `example-adapter` in a later file _completely replaces_ a previous definition.